kyma-project/kyma/docs/05-technical-reference/05-configuration-parameters/obsv-01-subchart-alertmanager.md

 title: Alertmanager sub-chart
 ---

 To configure the Alertmanager sub-chart, override the default values of its `values.yaml` file.
 Learn how it works under [Configurable Parameters](./README.md).

-You can set the following parameters:
+Here are some of the parameters you can set.
+For the complete list, see the `values.yaml` file.

 ## Configurable parameters